What is Breast Implant Removal?

 Does Breast Implant Removal Correct Complications Associated with Previous Breast Surgery?

-Evidence suggests that breast implant removal is safe and effective in correcting complications associated with breast augmentation.
+Evidence suggests that breast implant removal is often helpful in correcting complications associated with breast augmentation mammoplasty.

-In a 2017 study assessing the effects of breast implant removal in patients who had breast augmentation, researchers found an improvement in silicone-related complaints in 75 % of the subjects.
+In a 2017 study assessing the effects of breast implant removal in patients who had breast augmentation, researchers found a decrease in silicone-related complaints in 75 % of the subjects.